CiênciaVitae | LinkedIn

 I recently provided commentary to the Anadolu, Big Issue, El Periódico de Catalunya, Forbes, the Guardian, the i, Naked Politics, and VEJA.

 I’ll be presenting my work at the following events.
-Please get in touch if you are interested in publishing in Political Studies Review:
+Please get in touch if you are interested in meeting with me at any of the following conferences to discuss publishing in Political Studies Review:

-April 16, 2025 — Disconnected but not disengaged?
+September 12, 2025 — Disconnected but not disengaged?
 How social inequality shapes young people's experiences of political communication during the 2024 UK general election.
-Paper to be presented at the Political Studies Association Annual Conference, University of Birmingham and Aston University.
+Paper to be presented at the Future of Journalism conference, Cardiff University.

 With David Norman, Nora Siklodi, and Dafydd Townley (University of Portsmouth), I am a Co-Editor of Political Studies Review.
-We want to work with PSA specialist groups on proposals for special issues (https://psr.brunel.ac.uk/special-issue/) and the symposia and new ideas section, consisting of rapid response, short-form articles (https://psr.brunel.ac.uk/symposia-and-new-ideas/).
+We want to work with PSA specialist groups on proposals for special issues and the Symposia and New Ideas section, consisting of rapid response, short-form articles.
 Specialist group convenors — please get in touch if you are interested.
+Details on both article types can be found here.